Editor's Note: This post was initially published in April 2021 and has been updated for accuracy and comprehensiveness.

 Plus, with APP comes a learning center with contracting templates to help you learn the federal sector from the ground up.

 Past performance is one of the most important factors that can make or break your endeavor in federal contracting.

 In short, your past performance rating is like your report card for how well you did on a government contract.
 Like a report card, the better grades (or rating) you get, the more opportunities will open up down the line.

-The government does this so that they can keep track of reliable vendors, but also avoid vendors who are likely to fail on a contract.
+The government does this to keep track of reliable vendors and avoid vendors who are likely to fail on a contract.

-One of the paradoxes of past performance is that in order to boost your chances of winning a contract, you need past performance; however, in order to get past performance, you need to win a contract.
+One of the paradoxes of past performance is that to boost your chances of winning a contract, you need past performance; however, to get past performance, you need to win a contract.

 How does one work their way around this predicament?

 One of the most common routes, especially for small businesses, is subcontracting.